doramirdor/friday/README.md

 ## Setting up Google Cloud Speech-to-Text API

 This application uses Google Cloud Speech-to-Text API for audio transcription in the Electron desktop version.
-To set it up:
+You can set it up using either a service account or an API key.

+### Option 1: Using a Service Account (Recommended for production)

 1. Create a Google Cloud account if you don't have one: [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project in the Google Cloud Console